 The projector supports analog video in NTSC, PAL, and SECAM formats, and it automatically adjusts to the incoming signal.
-It can receive these formats as composite video, S-video, or component video-which it accepts through the Video, S-Video, and Input A ports, respectively.
+It can receive these formats as composite video, S-video, or component video which it accepts through the Video, S-Video, and Component ports, respectively.

 The projector also supports digital video (SDTV, HDTV) and various monitor display formats.
-Digital video is accepted by the HDMI port and the Input A port (in component video format).
-The Input B port accepts analog RGB computer monitor signals.
+Digital video is accepted by the HDMI port and the Component.
+The PC port accepts analog RGB computer monitor signals.